 The hedging relationship exists during a quarter, with the hedged item and the hedging instrument being identified and linked at the start of the quarter.
 Hedged risk is the risk that changes in the exchange rate between the foreign entity's local currency and SEK result in changes in the value of the Group's net investment when the investment is translated to SEK in the consolidated financial statements.
 Only loans external to the Group are used as hedging instruments.
 The effective portion of the currency remeasurement for the hedging instrument is recognised in other comprehensive income and accumulated in the translation reserve in equity.
-The ineffective portion is recognised in net financial items in the income statement.
-The amount recognised in other comprehensive income and accumulated in the translation reserve is to be reclassified through other comprehensive income to profit or loss when Pandox fully or partly divests subsidiaries.
+The ineffective portion is recognised in other comprehensive income and accumulated in the translation reserve in a curulated in the translation reserve is to be reclassified through other comprehensive income to profit or loss when Pandox fully or partly divests subsidiaries.